af2446/TableViewAnimation/README.md

 3. call the func "animateCells" inside the "willDisplay" cell you implemented:
  > tableView.animateCells(AnimationFactory.makeMoveUpWithFade(rowHeight: cell.frame.height, duration: 0.5, delayFactor: 0.05), tableView: tableView, cell: cell, indexPath: indexPath)

- with the proper variables u want this is an example of moving the cells with fade animation
+ with the proper variables u want this is an example of moving the cells with fade animation.

+ i have included 4 types of animations which you can conntrol the variables yourself such as:
+ - makeFadeAnimation.
+ - makeMoveUpWithBounce.
+ - makeMoveUpWithFade.
+ - makeSlideIn.

+ if you have any bright ideas, just make a pull request and i'll go over it.

+ hope you find it useful.

+ author Aviv Frenkel